j4ng5y/environmentalist/README.md

   stop        stop the envrionmentalist daemon

 Flags:
-  -h, --help                help for environmentalist -n, --node                the node flag tells environmentalist that we want to watch files associated with NodeJS -p, --php                 the php flag tells environmentalist that we want to watch files associated with PHP -v, --vault-type string   the vault flag tells environmentalist what vault we want to extract secrects from (default "hashicorp-vault")
+  -h, --help                     help for environmentalist -n, --node                     the node flag tells environmentalist that we want to watch files associated with NodeJS -p, --php                      the php flag tells environmentalist that we want to watch files associated with PHP
+      --vault-auth-type string   the vault-auth-type flag tells envrionmentalist what authentication type to use to log into vault (default "approle")
+  -v, --vault-type string        the vault-type flag tells environmentalist what vault we want to extract secrects from (default "hashicorp-vault")
       --version                  version for environmentalist

 Use "environmentalist [command] --help" for more information about a command.
 ```